JoshuaSchlegel/azure-network-protocols/README.md

 - Pull up NotePad by searching for it in the taskbar
 - Type "ipconfig /release" -> hit Enter -> type "ipconfig /renew"
 - Click File -> Save as -> type "c:\programdata" at the top -> in File name at the bottom type "dhcp.bat" and click "Save"
-- In PowerShell type "cd c:\programdata" -> then type "ls" to see the file we just created
+- In PowerShell type "cd c:\programdata" and hit Enter -> then type "ls" and hit Enter to see the file we just created
-- Run dhcp.bat by typing ".\dhcp.bat (***Your connection will be lost and will pull back up on its own, so just give it a moment for that to happen.***)😉
+- Run dhcp.bat by typing ".\dhcp.bat and hit Enter (***Your connection will be lost and will pull back up on its own, so just give it a moment for that to happen.***)😉
 <br>
 ***The traffic will show the IP address releasing and renewing.
 It will show the entire handshake process for releasing and acquiring an IP address from the DHCP Server.***